-This article is by Caleb Crider, co-founder of The Upstream Collective and an instructional design leader for the IMB.
+This article is by Caleb Crider, co-founder of The Upstream Collective and instructional design leader for the IMB.

 Q: “What, exactly, is a missiologist, and why do they matter?”